 Now is the time to seek innovative, collaborative, and equitable pathways to greater sustainability, such as through climate action and water protection.
-To that end, we offer you our new strategic plan, which will guide Graham over the next several years.
+To that end, we offer you our strategic plan, which we launched in 2020 and continues to guide Graham’s work.
 Read the entire letter »

 Now is the time to seek innovative, collaborative, and equitable pathways to greater sustainability, such as through climate action and water protection.
-To that end, we offer you our new strategic plan, which will guide Graham over the next several years.
+To that end, we offer you our strategic plan, which we launched in 2020 and continues to guide Graham’s work.
 The plan was developed in collaboration with colleagues and advisors across and beyond the university.
-We are grateful to all who have contributed to its creation.
+We are grateful to all who contributed to its creation.

-As our new vision statement asserts, we imagine a just and sustainable world where policy and practice are powered by science, collaboration, and creativity.
+As our vision statement asserts, we imagine sustainable, just world where policy and practice are powered by science, collaboration, and creativity.
 Graham has been growing into that vision for some time, blending the university’s broad expertise across disciplines with the applied decision-making and practical expertise of partners and policymakers.

 Moving forward, our mission is to mobilize the expertise and passion of scholars, partners, and decision-makers to work together and bring world-class research to real-world sustainability challenges.
 As we look to the future, we are well positioned to build on the strengths of U-M’s top-tier research enterprise, using our collaborative engagement expertise to unlock the potential for even greater impact.

-Lastly, we’ve identified key priorities, along with a set of decision filters designed to help us navigate emerging opportunities with consistency, transparency, and prudence.
-Climate change, water resources, leadership development, policy integration, and ‘broader impacts’—where Graham’s unique expertise can be leveraged as an impact-multiplier—are the institute’s focus areas in the coming years.
-We will address these priorities with a grounding in inclusiveness and a reinvigorated commitment to serving underresourced communities.
+Lastly, we’ve included key priorities, along with a set of decision filters that help us navigate emerging opportunities with consistency, transparency, and prudence.
+Climate change, water resources, leadership development, policy integration, and ‘broader impacts’—where Graham’s unique expertise can be leveraged as an impact-multiplier—are the institute’s focus areas.
+We address these priorities with a grounding in inclusiveness and a commitment to serving underresourced communities.

 Graham Family Director